mcarrickscott/findmontgomery/readme.md

 	bash script.sh

-Build a collection of modular poynomials for the chosen prime *p*, which would typically be of a size somewhere between 160 and 521 bits.
+Build a collection of modular polynomials for the chosen prime *p*, which would typically be of a size somewhere between 160 and 521 bits.

 	./modpol -f 5.2^248-1 0 200 -o p52481.pol